By Paul Magno

 Throughout the last three decades, she has remained “passionate about creating a just world,” through several jobs here in Baltimore, through her continued association with Jonah House, and with David, to whom she was married since 2005.

-Joe Byrne and I had an opportunity to visit her at the Gilchrist Center, an inpatient hospice care facility in Towson, last week, and to be by her bedside for about an hour.
+Joe Byrne and I had an opportunity to visit her last week at the Gilchrist Center, an inpatient hospice care facility in Towson, and be by her bedside for about an hour.
 Though her body was weak, she was aware of our presence and tried to sing along with the tunes Joe played on the dulcimer.
 She was able to smile and open her eyes a few times.

 To close, I’ll paraphrase just one of those songs

 Above earth’s lamentation.

 We hear the real, though far off hymn